-Hanging baskets also make great privacy on your porch, if they are strategically placed and planted with flowing type herbs.
-There are some tips to know, to be certain your herb hanging baskets stay lovely all season long.
+Hanging baskets also add privacy to your porch if they are strategically placed and planted with flowing type herbs.
+There are some tips to be certain your herb hanging baskets stay lovely all season long.

 Choose A Sturdy Container

-Hanging planters is heavy business.
-Choose something that will hold up to tremendous weight, constant moisture, winds, and movement.
+Hanging planters are heavy.
+Choose a vessel that will hold up to tremendous weight, constant moisture, winds, and movement.
 You will want to take the hanging basket down for maintenance, pruning, and health checks.
 All of this handling can break a lesser quality container to pieces.

 It's All About Location

-Think about it; your hanging basket may seem out of the way when you visualize it gently swaying off the edge of your deck, but you will need to keep it accessible at all times.
+Think about it; the location of your hanging basket may seem ideal as you visualize it gently swaying off the edge of your deck, but you will need to keep it accessible at all times.
 Even the best planted herbal baskets need constant monitoring and watering.
-Always plant them where you can comfortably reach on a regular basis.
+Always place them where you can comfortably reach them regularly.
 Using a hook with a retractable cord on it, will make pulling down and raising the baskets a snap.

 When you think 'hanging basket', you probably think 'sunny location'.
 This is not always the case.
-There are many herbs that grow very well with little sun.
+Many herbs that grow very well with little sun.
 This is a blessing for those of us with corner areas that seem to stay shaded, no matter what time of day.
-When you are designing herbal hanging baskets, don't forget this often overlooked areas, and pot up something that will thrive!
+When you are designing herbal hanging baskets, don't forget these often overlooked areas, and pot up something that will thrive!

-You could also rotate your hanging baskets into sunny and shady locations, without hurting the herbs.
-I prefer a 3-day rotation, moving things front and back, just in time to keep the foliage and blooms luscious.
-To be honest, I think it reduces the stress on the baskets, to not always be in the scorching heat every day, as it can be here in Central Nebraska.
+You can also rotate your hanging baskets between sunny and shady locations, without hurting the herbs.
+I prefer a three-day rotation, moving things front and back, just in time to keep the foliage and blooms luscious.
+To be honest, I think it reduces the stress on the baskets, to not always be in the scorching heat every day,

 Don't Neglect Your Hanging Herb Gardens

 Once they are potted and hanging in plain view, it is easy to forget that your baskets need extra care.
-They are exposed on all sides by airflow, meaning that evaporation is at its highest.
+They are exposed on all sides to airflow, meaning that evaporation is at its highest level.
 They are often out in the full sunlight, requiring more watering than even a container pot on the same porch.
-Check your hanging baskets first thing in the morning, and last thing at night for watering needs.
+Check your hanging baskets first thing in the morning and last thing at night for watering needs.

 Don't forget to prune!
 Your herbs may be the showcase element for your porch, but they are still available for you to enjoy as well.
 Pruning and using your herbs will keep them from becoming leggy and thin looking.
 It may sound strange, but to keep your baskets looking lush and full, trim them back regularly.